nccgroup/G-Scout/README.md

 To create a custom rule, add it to the rules.py file.
 A Rule object takes a name, a category, and a filter function.
 The function will be passed a json object corresponding to the category.
 To see an example for each category (some of which are altered from the standard API response), see the entity_samples.json file.

+Running `python x_project.py` will create a file showing all results across all projects G-Scout has been run on for each finding specified.
+Change the items in the list of rule names in `x_project.py` to specify which rules to generate the files for.